Welcome to the latest release of the ACF Plugin, version 1.7.8.3. For the latest updates, refer to the version history.

 For detailed information and guidance, visit our online documentation.

 Additionally, an offline version of the documentation, as of 09.12.2023, is included in this download.
-Start with the index.html
+Start with the index.html file at the top of the archive for offline reference.

 Your feedback and suggestions are invaluable to us.
 If you have any thoughts or concerns, especially regarding features like 'Delete_directory', we welcome your input.
 Thank you for choosing the ACF Plugin!